 The Enemy Hurricane made a wide palm to smash them while signaling with its eyes.
 “I might’ve!”

 The Enemy Hurricane grew legs to kick at the Galaxy Zephyr.
-“That robot destroyed a hundred of my planets!”
+“That robot destroyed hundreds of my planets!”

 “Your planets were homogeneous and identical!”
 The Galaxy Zephyr deftly dodged each kick.
 “Did destroying them even matter?”

 “Of course!
 My planet-sized cells were humanity’s best!
-Your parents murdered humanity a hundred times!
+Your parents murdered humanity hundreds of times!
 I only destroyed the Earth after saving everyone worth saving!”

 The Enemy Hurricane smiled disingenuously with a thousand mouths.
 “They are!”